FOR MIND BODY MEDICINE AT MASSACHUSETTS GENERAL HOSPITAL

 Registration is now open for The Herbert Benson, MD Course in Mind Body Medicine, the Benson-Henry Institute’s celebrated continuing medical education (CME) course, offered in partnership with Harvard Medical School.

 The course will be held live, in person at the Fairmont Copley Hotel in Boston, MA and will be livestreamed to participants around the world.
 Video recordings of all talks will be available to all conference-goers for up to 60 days.
-BHI is also offering two optional online pre-course workshops, Mind Body Approaches to Weight Management (new!) and Group Medical Visits to Guide Patients to Healthier Lifestyle Behaviors.
+BHI is also offering two optional online pre-course workshops, Mind Body Approaches to Weight Management and Group Medical Visits to Guide Patients to Healthier Lifestyle Behaviors.

 “The Herbert Benson Course in Mind Body Medicine is an opportunity for clinicians, researchers, scientists and mind body enthusiasts to explore the latest research and learn the best techniques in mind body medicine.
 Our work – providing patients with skills to build resilience and improve wellbeing – are essential as we rebound from the pandemic and face a multitude of other stressful challenges at home and abroad.
 We are so pleased to be able to meet each other again in person this fall, and to provide online streaming to participants around the world.
 The course provides a wonderful opportunity to connect and collaborate with colleagues around the world,” said BHI Director Gregory Fricchione, MD.
-“We have an impressive line-up of keynotes and experts in the field, and this year we are offering two exciting optional half-day courses on mind body approaches to weight management and delivering mind body medicine in group visits.”
+“We have an impressive line-up of keynotes and experts in the field, and we offer two wonderful optional half-day courses on mind body approaches to weight management and delivering mind body medicine in group visits.”

 This program is among the highest-rated Harvard Medical School CME course.
 The Harvard Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The Harvard Medical School designates this live activity for a maximum of 25.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 For additional accreditation information, please see below.